inwx/php-client/README.md

 $usr = "your_username";
 $pwd = "your_password";

-// Create Demrobot and Login
+// Create Domrobot and Login
 $domrobot = new domrobot($addr);
 $domrobot->setDebug(false);
 $domrobot->setLanguage('en');